 9 / STAY IN THE VILLAGE OVERNIGHT / all year round

 Several of the farmhouses in the village provide accommodation – a great way to enjoy the village in the evening and early morning, without the crowds.
 As typical ‘minshuku’ (traditional lodgings), the guesthouses are family-run and offer Japanese comforts such as on-floor ‘futon’ bedding and shared bathrooms.
 There are no restaurants open in the village at night therefore all accommodation comes with both dinner and breakfast service.
 Serving a traditional Japanese menu, the experience is very popular meaning that guesthouses usually book-out well in advance and prices can be high.
-For accommodation listings and other nearby options, see ‘Where to Stay When Visiting Shirakawa-go’ below.
+For accommodation listings and other nearby options, see our ‘Best Places to Stay In & Around Shirakawa-go’ page.

 10 / EXPLORE SUGANUMA (GOKAYAMA) / all year round